 - Mixed shapes and colors of tile

 Ceramic tile will keep its richness for years to come, unlike some other products that can dent, scratch, and fade.
 Easy-care tile is no problem to maintain, so you can keep it looking clean without a headache.
 Plus, ceramic tile is a healthy and green way to go glam, with no allergens, VOCs, formaldehyde, or PVC.
+Additionally, compared to other flooring products that need to be replaced more frequently, ceramic tile’s long life means it is both cost-effective and a smart choice for reducing embodied carbon, as well as other negative environmental impacts, such as resource use, and demolition waste.

 Give Your Windows the Treatment